dxx/feignhttp/README.md

 ### Query Parameters

-Using `param` to specify query parameter:
+Using `query` to specify query parameter:

 ```rust
 use feignhttp::get;